 When Should You Be Concerned?

-You should take action if your guppy:
+Take action if your guppy:

-→ Shows signs of illness
+➜ shows signs of illness

-→ Becomes weak or inactive
+➜ becomes weak or inactive

-Long-term stress and poor water quality can shorten fish lifespan.
-Learn more in this complete guide on guppy lifespan and overall health.
+Early action greatly improves survival chances.
+Long-term stress and poor water quality can also shorten fish lifespan — learn more in our complete guide on guppy lifespan and overall health.

 Can Guppies Recover from Stress and Sickness?

-→ Maintaining proper oxygen levels
+➜ restoring proper oxygen levels

-→ Maintaining stable water conditions
+➜ maintaining stable water conditions

 Mild stress-related behavior often improves within a few days.